lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       at the host's command line.

-      *  If a version number 5.4 or later is output, the host satisfies the Linux kernel version requirement.
+      *  If version 5.4 or later is output, the host satisfies the Linux kernel version requirement.

-      *  If a version number 5.3 or earlier is output, see :doc:`/sysadmin/kernel54`.
+      *  If version 5.3 or earlier is output, see :doc:`/sysadmin/kernel54`.

 2. .. dropdown:: ``ip_tables`` loadable kernel module is required

-      The ``ip_tables`` loadable kernel module is required, even if :program:`iptables` or :program:`nftables` is not installed on the host.
+      The ``ip_tables`` loadable kernel module is required, even if the programs :program:`iptables` or :program:`nftables` are not installed on the host.
 You can check if the ``ip_tables`` loadable kernel module is available by typing:

       .. code-block:: shell